About

 I've Lived Your Problems

 Unit economics?
 At ESPN, we worked through complex tradeoffs between maintaining and growing our TV Everywhere business while expanding DTC offerings with ESPN+ and ESPN Direct.
-I understand the tension between customer value and margin pressure.

 Feature bloat?
-At Twitter, I worked with partner teams to effectively prioritize the highest-value video products that aligned with overall company goals—saying no to features that didn't move the needle despite internal pressure.
+At Twitter, I worked with partner teams to effectively prioritize the highest-value video products that aligned with overall company goals, saying no to features that didn't move the needle despite internal pressure.

 I Know What Works at Scale